jpd002/Play-/README.md

 ### General Setup ###

-Make sure your working copies share the same parent folder.
-Your setup should look like this:
+You can get almost everything needed to build the emulator by using the [Play!
+Build](https://github.com/jpd002/Play-Build) project.
+You can also checkout every repository individually if you wish to do so, but make sure your working copies share the same parent folder.

+In the end, your setup should look like this:

 C:\Projects
 - CodeGen